Yakabuff/discord-dl/README.md

     - `--listen`
         - Listens for new messages (BOT only).
 Can be used in conjunction with other modes
     - `--download_media`
-        - Enable this flag to download attachments/files (Includes embedded files) (Not implemented, downloads media by default)
+        - Enable this flag to download attachments/files (Includes embedded files)
     - `--deploy`
         - Mode to start the web server.
 Can be used by itself or in conjunction with other modes.
     - `--input="config_path"`